Engee documentation

 • Ceiling - rounds both positive and negative numbers upwards (towards positive infinity).

-• Convergent - rounds a number to the nearest representable value.
+• Convergent - rounds the number to the nearest representable value.
 If the fractional part of a number ends in 5, the number is rounded to the nearest even integer.

 • Round - rounds the number to the nearest representable value.
 If the fractional part of a number ends in 5, positive numbers are rounded upwards (towards positive infinity) and negative numbers are rounded downwards (towards negative infinity).